Chrisytz/I-Love-Hue-python-ver/README.md

 1. Install VLC 64-bit.
 You can do so by clicking [here](https://get.videolan.org/vlc/3.0.16/win64/vlc-3.0.16-win64.exe).
 2. Clone the entire repository wherever you would like.
 A link to the top level of the repository can be found by clicking [here](https://github.com/Chrisytz/I-Love-Hue-python-ver).
     - it is important that you clone the entire repository.
 Dependencies have not been packaged with the exe.
-    - If you're struggling to clone the repository, click [here](https://github.com/Chrisytz/I-Love-Hue-python-ver) and then click the top right arrow, which will open a dropdown like this.
+    - If you're struggling to clone the repository, click [here](https://github.com/Chrisytz/I-Love-Hue-python-ver) and then click the green `'code'` arrow in the top right corner., which will open a dropdown like this.
 Then click on 'download zip'.
     - ![image](https://user-images.githubusercontent.com/45152791/126379142-161d5f31-77d1-49f9-a0c1-aee835504ad9.png).
 3. Open the repository within your file system.
 Find `main.exe`, and double-click to run on windows.
 4. If windows security blocks you from playing the game click 'More info' and then 'Run anyways'.